zsjnb7/ThermoONet-Comet/README.md

 # ThermoONet_Comet: A Deep Learning Framework for Cometary Thermophysical Modeling and Parameter Inversion
-ThermoONet is a PyTorch-based deep learning framework designed for cometary thermophysical modeling and parameter inversion.
+ThermoONet_Comet is a PyTorch-based deep learning framework designed for cometary thermophysical modeling and parameter inversion.
 It uses a modified deep operator neural network architecture with channel attention mechanisms to model the thermal behavior of comet nuclei and estimate physical parameters from observational data.
 ## Features
 * **Thermophysical Modeling**: Predicts subsurface temperature distributions and water production rates for cometary nuclei
 * **Size Inversion**: Estimates nucleus size of comets using water production data from observations